-Total awards in Fiscal Year 2008 are anticipated to be up to \$7,000,000 for radiochemistry research and up to \$3,000,000 for imaging instrumentation research.
+Total awards in Fiscal Year 2009 are anticipated to be up to \$7,000,000 for radiochemistry research and up to \$3,000,000 for imaging instrumentation research.
 The number of awards will be contingent on satisfactory peer review, the availability of appropriated funds, and the size of the awards.
 Individual grants will be available as one time awards for pilot research projects that may extend to two-years.
-Award requests for project longer than one year should include one total budget (one budget page) for the entire project period.
-The total budget for a pilot research project is expected to be in the general range of \$250,000 to \$400,000 total costs (direct plus indirect) for one year, prorated for the actual length of the project.
+Award requests for projects that extend to two years should include one total budget (one budget page) for the entire project period.
+The total budget for a pilot research project is expected to be in the general range of \$300,000 total costs (direct plus indirect) for one year, and \$600,000 for a two year project period.
 DOE is under no obligation to pay for any costs associated with the preparation or submission of an application.
-DOE reserves the right to fund, in whole or in part, any, all, or none of the applications submitted in response to this Notice.
+DOE reserves the right to fund, in whole or in part, any, all, or none of the applications submitted in response to this FOA.